p3r7/blog/_posts/2020-09-09-instant-ansible-control-node.md

 So, you wanna learn Ansible?

-For that you'd need a [control node](https://docs.ansible.com/ansible/latest/network/getting_started/basic_concepts.html#control-node), i.e. a system with the `ansible` binary installed on.
+For that you'd need a [control node](https://docs.ansible.com/ansible/latest/network/getting_started/basic_concepts.html#control-node), i.e. a system on which the `ansible` binary is installed on.

 ## Local vs Containers vs VMs